gsoules/MkDocs/digital-archive/docs/user/pdf-report.md

 -   Compact search results report
 -   Detailed search results report

+!!!
+Note ""
+    You can only create a PDF report of search results when viewing the results in [Table View](/user/viewing-search-results/#table-view).
+You cannot create a report in [Grid](/user/viewing-search-results/#grid-view) or [Index](/user/viewing-search-results/#index-view) View.

 ## Single item report

 Follow these steps to create a PDF report for a single item: